boatracevibeproject/prefecture/README.md

 - Easy to filter by region or name

 ## License
-The BVP Prefecture package is open source software licensed under the [MIT license](LICENSE).
+The BVP Prefecture is open source software licensed under the [MIT license](LICENSE).